nightroman/PowerShellTraps/Cmdlets/Get-Unique/README.md

 `Get-Unique` is an odd cmdlet.

 Firstly, unlike almost all tools in PowerShell, `Get-Unique` is case sensitive.
-Not even by default, it is just case sensitive, there is not an option to change this.
+Not by default, it is just case sensitive, there is not an option to change this.

 Secondly, `Get-Unique` requires its input to be pre-sorted.
 If this is not the case then one has to use `Sort-Object`.
 But `Sort-Object` has the option